leotrs/sunbeam/README.md

 # Installation

-To install, simply `git clone` this repository, import the `sunbeam` module and call the `nbd` function.
+To install, simply `git clone` this repository, import the `sunbeam` module and call the `nbdist` function.
 For `sunbeam` to work correctly you need to have installed NumPy, SciPy, NetworkX, and (optionally) Matplotlib.